ovgutunc/ovgutunc/README.md

 - 🎓 I’m currently learning Customer Analytics which is so much fun.
 - 👀 I enjoy building machine learning algorithms to drive business decisions.
 - ⚡️ I love reading articles about upcoming and trending technologies, and statistical methods in data analytics.
-- 💪 I believe "Data Visualization is a key to convey the results of analysis in a creative way".
+- 💪 "There are risks and costs to action.
+But they are far less than the long range risks of comfortable inaction."